We use AI to identify, analyse, and act against online hate speech

 Welcome to the European Observatory of Online Hate

-This report is the second in a series providing a quarterly analysis of online harm trends.
-This edition examines patterns observed in January, February, and March 2025.
+This report is the fifth in a series providing a quarterly analysis of online harm trends.
+This edition examines patterns observed in October, November, December 2025.

-In March, we analyse the spread of hate speech, with a focus on the evolving narratives of anti-Roma prejudice, anti-Muslim hate, anti-LGBTQ+ sentiment, antisemitism, and sexism.
+In December, we provide an overview of the online hate speech landscape, with a focus on the evolving narratives of Sexism, Antisemitism, Anti-LGBTQ+, Anti-Muslim hate, Anti-Refugees and Anti-Roma narratives.